clemance0507/airbnb-clone-project/README.md

 **Color Styles:**

-Primary: #FF5A5F
+- Primary: #FF5A5F

-Secondary: #008489
+- Secondary: #008489

-Background: #FFFFFF
+- Background: #FFFFFF

-Text: #222222
+- Text: #222222

-Secondary Text: #717171
+- Secondary Text: #717171

 **Typography:**

-Primary Font: Circular, Medium (500), 16px
+- Primary Font: Circular, Medium (500), 16px

-Headings: Circular, Bold (700), 24px-32px
+- Headings: Circular, Bold (700), 24px-32px

-Secondary Text: Circular, Book (400), 14px
+- Secondary Text: Circular, Book (400), 14px

 **Importance of Identifying Design Properties in a Mockup**

 Identifying design properties—such as color styles, typography, spacing, and component behavior—from a mockup is critical for turning a visual design into a functional, user-friendly product.
 Here's why:

-**Enhanced Communication**: Mockups serve as a visual bridge between designers and stakeholders, facilitating clear communication of the design vision and intended user experience.
+**- Enhanced Communication**: Mockups serve as a visual bridge between designers and stakeholders, facilitating clear communication of the design vision and intended user experience.

-**Early Problem Identification**: By simulating the look and feel of the final product, mockups allow for the early detection of usability issues, design flaws, and inconsistencies in the interface or user flow.
+**- Early Problem Identification**: By simulating the look and feel of the final product, mockups allow for the early detection of usability issues, design flaws, and inconsistencies in the interface or user flow.

-**Informed Decision Making**: The feedback gathered from mockups helps designers make informed decisions about design choices, such as layout, color palettes, typography, and overall aesthetics.
+**- Informed Decision Making**: The feedback gathered from mockups helps designers make informed decisions about design choices, such as layout, color palettes, typography, and overall aesthetics.

-**Cost and Time Efficiency**: Identifying and addressing design issues early on through mockups prevents costly rework and delays during the development phase.
+**- Cost and Time Efficiency**: Identifying and addressing design issues early on through mockups prevents costly rework and delays during the development phase.

-**Client and Stakeholder Buy-in**: Realistic mockups can be powerful tools for presenting design concepts to clients and stakeholders, building confidence and securing their support for the project.
+**- Client and Stakeholder Buy-in**: Realistic mockups can be powerful tools for presenting design concepts to clients and stakeholders, building confidence and securing their support for the project.

-**Iterative Design Process**: Mockups support an iterative design approach, allowing designers to refine and improve the design based on feedback and testing results.
+**- Iterative Design Process**: Mockups support an iterative design approach, allowing designers to refine and improve the design based on feedback and testing results.

-**Project Roles and Responsibilities**
+**- Project Roles and Responsibilities**

 | Role                    | Responsibilities                                                              |
 |--------------------     |-------------------------------------------------------------------------------|